15 Ways to Tell You’re Ready to Move In with Your Partner

 Photo Credit: Shutterstock.

-When you’ve talked about the future and both envision being in it together, it’s a clear sign that you’re emotionally aligned.
-Cohabitation is a step that makes sense when you both see it as part of a larger, shared journey.
+When you talk about the future and both of you imagine being in it together, it is a clear indication of emotional alignment.
+Living together is an acceptable step when both of you see it as part of a bigger, joint journey.

 Budgeting Together Feels Straightforward